Troubleshooting 101: General Principles For Fixing Any Device

 May 28 2021

-Everything will break eventually.
-When rebooting doesn’t solve the problem, we brainstorm potential causes and test these hypotheses to find the issue.
+Everything breaks eventually.
+When rebooting doesn’t solve the problem, we brainstorm causes and test them to find the issue.
 That is troubleshooting in a nutshell.

 This article looks at: